Less Clutter On The Air

 But then Tom introduced me to projectblog.com, a site aimed at recruiting bloggers with reasonable audiences “who would be willing to help advance their marketing efforts”, and introduced the concept of blogging about products you may have been sent as freebies or paid to write about.
 I think I turned cynical,

 My first reaction was that it proved my point about editorial independence.
 Then, I was going to cite traditional broadcast media.
-There are some rules there to ensure clear distinction between programme and advertising content.
+There are some rules there to ensure a clear distinction between programme and advertising content.

-However, when you think about it, how many morning DJs talk about having seen new blockbuster that’s not released yet?
+However, when you think about it, how many morning DJs talk about having seen a new blockbuster that’s not released yet?
 Many of them.
 And most of them went for free.
 You do not consciously think their opinion is biased.

 Maybe it’s sad that I cling to the notion that connected networks somehow empower people.
-I am not against the commercial web but weblogs are a great example of a (generally) positive use of the technology.
-When the marketers get involved it changes my expectations.
-It’s not a surprise but the next time somebody raves about something new won’t you question it (even a little bit)?
+I am not against the commercial web, but weblogs are a great example of a (generally) positive use of the technology.
+When the marketers get involved, it changes my expectations.
+It’s not a surprise, but the next time somebody raves about something new, won’t you question it (even a little bit)?

 Is it possible to turn into a world-weary cynic in the space of two hours?